The grade you obtain in this course will be calculated from

 Lateness policy: Homeworks should be handed in to the professor in person or, if they are unavailable, to the Physics Undergraduate Office.
 Homeworks are due by 11:10am (the start of lecture) on the pertinent Thursdays.
 The lateness penalty is 5% per day up to a maximum of one week beyond the due date, and non-medical extensions should be requested at least one week before the due date.
 See also the calendar of events and more details on deadline extensions and accessibility accommodations.

 Accessibility is something I take seriously, because I am a person with disabilities myself.
 It is the main reason why I provide lecture notes online for all my courses.
 So if you prefer to prepare your homework assignments in LaTeX, that is just as good as handwriting from my perspective.
-Regardless of the format you use, you must show all the key steps in your working in order to get full credit for a problem.
+Regardless of the format you use, you must show the steps in your working in order to get full credit for a problem.

 Academic integrity (AI) is fundamental to learning and scholarship at the University of Toronto.
 Participating honestly, respectfully, responsibly, and fairly in this academic community ensures that the U of T degree that you earn will be valued as a true indication of your individual academic achievement, and will continue to receive the respect and recognition it deserves.